 Cheaper car insurance for new drivers

-If you still can’t afford the best car insurance for first-time drivers available on the market, your state may be able to help.
+If you can’t afford insurance for, your state may be able to help.
 For example, low-income California residents that earn less than $31,900 if single and $65,500 for a family of four can apply for coverage through California’s Low-Cost Automobile Program.

 Laura Longero